 Do you want to attend an MBS partner university or apply as a freemover?

-MBS has partnership agreements with over 60 universities around the globe.
+MBS has partnership agreements with over 70 universities around the globe.
 Applying to a partner university can mean a reduced cost compared to other applicants and more resources and support from the International Center throughout the application process.
-If you would like to attend a non-partner university, you must complete a request to attend a non-partner university form and be mindful that this will mean less support from the International Center team.
-The application to attend a non-partner university can be found .
+If you are considering a non-partner university, please note that you will need to take the lead in managing the application process, as these institutions fall outside our partner network.

 Before you narrow down your university choice, make sure you meet the criteria such as GPA (NC), language proficiency, courses offered etc. for both, the host university and MBS, and check the spot limitations.